ncatlab/nlab-content/pages/3/7/6/7/7673/content.md

 So far, we do not assume anything about $C$ as a category.
 Usually, one at least wants $C$ to have a [[terminal object]], representing the empty context, although this is not always included in the definitions.
 The additional structures we impose on $C$ below will imply in particular that certain [[pullbacks]] exist in $C$.

-Sometimes, we want to consider $C$ as a [[strict category]], that is, we consider its objects up to equality rather than isomorphism.
+Sometimes, we want to consider $C$ as a [[strict category]], that is, we consider its objects up to [[equality]] rather than [[isomorphism]].
 However, for most of the definitions below (until we get to contextual categories), it is still sensible to treat $C$ in an ordinary category-theoretic way, with the strictness living in the additional structure.

 All of this could be made more precise by assembling the structures considered below into [[categories]], [[2-categories]], and/or [[strict 2-categories]].